The Vaginal Microbiome

 It’s important to be aware that during and after menopause, oestrogen levels drop and so does the glycogen content within the vaginal epithelium.
 As a result, the lactobacilli count can also decline.
 With the fewer amounts of lactobacilli, we commonly see vaginal pH increase and this is where issues can arise.
 This can bring changes like vulvovaginal atrophy, vaginal dryness, and also impaired sexual health.

 You need not worry, however.
 The practices I mentioned above will help keep things in check.
 Probiotic supplementation may also be necessary for this stage of your hormonal journey.
-Our Happy Greens and Happy Turmeric are both great sources of LIVE probiotics.

 Optimum hormonal and reproductive health is our main goal here at Happy Healthy You.
 If you’re currently experiencing hormonal issues that might be preventing you from doing the things you love, I encourage you to take our FREE hormonal assessment so you can better understand your unique hormonal profile Our team of experienced naturopaths are ready to assist and help you manage and treat your symptoms!